A Quick Guide to Spanish Wedding Traditions.

 And they keep that name their entire life, even when they get married.

 As the couple leaves the ceremony, guests line up outside to throw dried rice or rose petals.
 This symbolizes both fertility and prosperity for the newlyweds.
 Surely this is a fun Spanish wedding traditions that you will want to try!

 Bye Bye Tie

-Another Spanish wedding tradition is to cut the grooms tie or brides garter up into pieces and sell to the guests.
+Another Spanish wedding traditions is to cut the grooms tie or brides garter up into pieces and sell to the guests.
 The tradition was originally to raise funds for the newlyweds.
 But now many just do it for fun!

 Gifts All Around